 Art programs can be found at many public and private schools in the Los Angeles area.
 This article looks at three schools within a 25-minute drive of the city center.
 All offer art degrees at several levels and in many areas of specialization.
 A table comparing various aspects, including types of schools, tuition and the graduation rates, is later followed by a brief paragraph of information about four other schools that offer degrees in art.

 - California State University - Los Angeles is a public school that provides a wide range of bachelor's and master's degree programs in art.
-It is about five miles from downtown.
+It is about seven miles from downtown.

 Comparison of Schools